privacy-scaling-explorations/acceleration-program/Open-Task/Guide.md

 # Purpose

-The purpose of this grant program is to help enable the potential of those who recently started their journey in the world of ZKPs.
-Specifically, our goal is to:
+The purpose of this grant program is to help enable the potential of those who recently started their journey in the world of ZKP/FHE/lookup/etc. Specifically, our goal is to:

-1. **Lower the entry barrier for ZKP research**
+1. **Lower the entry barrier for ZKP/FHE/lookup/etc research**

     For many people, it is not clear how to get started with ZKP research, and we want this program to be a menu of options for those interested in going deeper.
-We aim for this program to encourage people in the community to take on the challenge of attaining a deeper understanding of ZKPs.
+We aim for this program to encourage people in the community to take on the challenge of attaining a deeper understanding of ZKP/FHE/lookup/etc.

 2. **Encourage domain expertise development**

-    Many people go through a ZK-focused course or program (e.g. zkPlayground or PSE Summer Contribution Program) and may not have the resources to continue their learning in a specific direction after the program ends.
+    Many people go through a ZKP/FHE/lookup/etc-focused course or program (e.g. zkPlayground or PSE Summer Contribution Program) and may not have the resources to continue their learning in a specific direction after the program ends.

     With this program, we would like to support them to continue building deeper knowledge and skills into more specific areas of research and eventually become a domain expert.

 ## Program Summary

-Ideas for grants are submitted as Request for Proposals (RFPs) into a Github repository by Barry or PSE Team leads.
+Ideas for grants are submitted as Open Task into a Github repository by Barry or PSE Team leads.
 Potential applicant will then submit proposals to be evaluated by “Grant Liaisons”.
 A grant liaison will not only evaluating the initial proposal, but will also be supervising milestone completion, approving disbursement of funds, ongoing tracking/advising and general oversight of an awarded grant.

 ## How to Get Started